derHeinz/service_monitor/README.md

 * htmlmetroexporter.html: export into an html file.
 That contains tile-like objects to display results.
 Using Metro, see [Metro_4(]https://metroui.org.ua/) for more details.
 * compoundexporter.py: exports into one or more exporters simultanously.

+## Why use it?

+* easy to use, just write config file and run `python main.py`.
+* a variety of modules to check a service's state.
+* a veriety of modules to query for info's of states.
+* easy to extend checkers: just write another python file in /checkers/.
+See available checkers for the interface.
+* easy to extend info: just write another python file in /info/.
+See available info files for the interface.

 ## Example configuration with explanation
 ```
 {